 Online Service Providers

 As broadband adoption has increased, D-Link customers have relied on their home and small business routers to provide services that enable customers to host content and support remote computer access.
-A critical requirement to making this work is dynamic DNS, used to map a domain name to the customer’s computer IP address.
 That’s why they looked to Dyn Managed DNS to help.

-With cyber crime on the rise, .gov domains have been mandated to adopt DNSSEC security extensions.
+With cyber crime on the rise, .gov domains were mandated to adopt DNSSEC security extensions.
 By using Dyn Managed DNS, the GLOBE Program was able to accomplish this mandate on time with no additional cost or worry.